Conserve Audit 2015

 - over 7.5 hours of ‘Conserve’ activity per participant

-Activity took place over an extensive range of geographical locations and across a rich diversity of habitats, from mountain landscapes and coastal plains to woodlands and school playgrounds.
+Participants cared for nature across an extensive range of geographical locations and made improvements for a rich diversity of habitats, from mountain landscapes and coastal plains to woodlands and school playgrounds.
 And data was captured to measure everything from invasive species control to surveying earthworms, and tree planting to litter picking.

-A huge THANK YOU all of the John Muir Award Provider organisations and individuals that have participated in our Conserve Audits to date.
-We hope you are proud of your contribution – and what it all amounts to!
-Finally, we would love to hear of any ways in which you might make use of this information, and if it is helpful to you.
-You can share Conserve challenge quotes and photos via #JohnMuirAward.
+A huge THANK YOU to all of the John Muir Award Provider organisations and individuals that have participated in our Conserve Audits to date.
+We hope you are proud of your contribution – and the positive collective impact everyone’s efforts are having for wild places.